HouzuoGuo/laitos/doc/Component-list.md

 The laitos program offers a large selection of components for you to explore!
 A program component belongs to one of the three categories:

-- Apps - reading news and Emails, make a Tweet, ask about weather, etc.
+- Apps - reading news and Emails, check out the weather, etc.
-  * Some apps do not require manual configuration and they are pre-enabled.
+  - Some apps do not require manual configuration and are always enabled.
 - Daemons - web/mail/DNS servers, chat bots, etc. Many daemons are capable of accepting app command input and allow command execution protected by a password.